Free Shipping from $105Free Shipping from $105

 luna-sammy-special.jpg__PID:0460506a-6907-46c9-8bf8-69986d06e88f

-(My favorite technical terrain sandal, the Luna Sammy Special, July 2024)
+(My favorite technical terrain sandal, the LUNA Sammy Special, July 2024)

 Luis Escobar, during a podcast episode where he graciously took the time to learn my life story, invited me to come hang with him and all the other Mas Locos at the ranch just north of Santa Barbara.
 There I not only ran the 4 day race, but was welcomed with open arms into a community of amazing people, including a man named Ted McDonald, the owner of LUNA Sandals, also known as ‘Barefoot Ted’ in Christopher McDougall’s book Born to Run.
 It seemed that not only Ted, but virtually every member of that camp, spent considerable amounts of time roaming the ranch in a minimal sandal made by the LUNA Sandal company.
 Not only did they walk the camp, but many ran the races of various distances wearing them, which piqued my interest.
 From that week on, I decided to see what these sandals might bring me to improve my life and lifestyle.